athoune/sandbox/README.md

  * Apparmor bans network, removes capabilities
  * The disk is almost hidden, just ruby tool and code can be read.
  * The UNIX socket is the only thing writable, the only way to communicate.
- * Cgroup will check CPU and RAM usage
+ * Cgroup constrains CPU and RAM usage
+ * Eye supervizes the service

 Install and test it
 -------------------